America’s Got Talent: Why Nick Cannon Left, And Who Will Replace Him As Host?

 “Going with Smith will reportedly cost them much less and will be more of a seamless transition as his brand is not as widespread and independent as Wayans’.”

-Smith, for his part, hasn’t said much about the negotiations or about a future at America’s Got Talent. although last week he did post a tweet that might mean something (or maybe nothing).
+Smith, for his part, hasn’t said much about the negotiations or about a future at America’s Got Talent.
+Although last week he did post a tweet that might mean something (or maybe nothing).

 Always remember to thank the people who told you no & the people who told you yes.. the no’s ironically are the most defining #getbackup